 What credentials are required to work as a surgical technologist?

-- Once Stark State is granted accreditation, graduates will be eligible to sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a Certified Surgical Technologist (CST).
+- Stark State graduates are eligible to sit for a certification exam through The National Board of Surgical Technology and Surgical Assisting to become a certified surgical technologist (CST).
 See nbstsa.org for more information.

 How is the program designed?

 - The program combines classroom, laboratory, and clinical learning experiences.

 - Laboratory experiences are held on campus in our surgical lab.
 There are occasional field trips that are taken to observe hospital operating room departments prior to clinical externship experiences.

 - Students are required to complete a minimum of 120 total cases.
 These cases consist of; 30 cases in the general surgery area and 90 cases in various surgical specialties.
 Students’ clinical cases are monitored closely throughout your clinical courses of the program.